Banking system in France

 Opening a French Bank Account

-Whilst not recommended for British expats, it is possible to open a bank account by post.
+It is possible to open a bank account by post.
 An application form, letter of recommendation, photocopy of a passport and a signature certificate must be provided, and this can take several weeks to complete.
 A far easier way to open a French bank account is to make an appointment at a branch.
 The process is similar to that adopted by British banks, but photo ID will be required (usually a passport) as well as a utility bill to prove residency.
 It may be a good idea for non-French speakers to arrange appointments with English-speaking bank representatives, but that could lead to a significant delay.

 Bank Cards and Cheques